 Post-Crisis, it was retconned that the Legion’s arch-nemesis the Time Trapper had (for reasons best left unexplained here) created a “Pocket Universe” which was a duplicate of our own, but with all the life-bearing planets other than Earth or Krypton removed from it.
 In this artificial reality, once again Krypton exploded, and baby Kal-El was rocketed to Earth, where the Kents adopted him.
 Here he did become the teenage Superboy.
 Every time Superboy traveled in time to meet up with the Legion, he would be travelling back & forth between the real universe’s 30th Century and the Pocket Universe’s 20th Century without even knowing it.
 Oh, yes, the Time Trapper also ensured that no other superheroes came to exist in the Pocket Universe, i.e. no Justice League, Batman, Teen Titans, etc. Yeah, this was a really unwieldy explanation, and it certainly didn’t work perfectly, but I guess it was the best they could come up with at the time.

 Eventually Superboy dies in the future on a mission with the Legion.
 Back in the Pocket Universe, no one knows what has happened to him, though.
-That Earth’s version of Lex Luthor, although arrogant & egotistical, is nevertheless not a villain, and he examines Superboy’s cache of inventions, hoping to contact the Legion.
+That Earth’s version of Lex Luthor, although arrogant & egotistical, is nevertheless not a criminal, and he examines Superboy’s cache of inventions, hoping to contact the Legion.
 Instead, he accidentally communicates with three Kryptonians imprisoned in the Phantom Zone: General Zod, Quex-Ul, and Zaora.
-The criminals trick Luthor into releasing them, and immediately embark on the conquest of the Earth.
+The criminals trick Luthor into releasing them, and immediately embark upon the conquest of the Earth.

 Despite this Earth’s absence of superheroes, humanity manages to fight Zod’s forces to a draw for a decade, aided by the fantastic weapons built by Luthor.
 He even creates Supergirl, a “protomatter” life form based on Lana Lang, to help in the battle.
 Eventually, though, the triad of criminals tire of the conflict and decide to wipe out humanity completely.
 They use their powers to drill down to the Earth’s core, and the heat transforms the oceans into super-heated steam, which completely destroys the atmosphere.
 Everyone on Earth is killed, save those in Smallville, who are living behind a force field erected by Luthor.